Magic-wei/make_work_easier/software_list.md

 * [**Linggle 10^12**](https://linggle.com/): This is a website where you can get advices on academic writing in English.
 This tool allows you to find recurring phrases following the words you type, check whether a word is needed in a phrase, decide on alternative phrases or find collocations.
 * [**ColloCaid**](http://www.collocaid.uk/): this **in-browser tool** project aims to develop a text-editing tool to help writers choose words that go well together (i.e. collocations) as needed. **Mostly you can just write on this site, or copy and paste your words to the editor and get some advices.** Now it's **free** with a sign-up.
 But
 * [**Academic Phrasebank**](http://www.phrasebank.manchester.ac.uk/): This website is a general resource for academic writers.
 It aims to provide you with examples of some of the phraseological 'nuts and bolts' of writing organized according to the main sections of a research paper or dissertation.
 You can also find links to an enhanced and expanded version in PDF or Kindle format on this website.
-* [**musi.ai**](https://musi.ai/): musi.ai is the world’s first ever English grammar and fluency editor powered by artificial intelligence, created by a group of scientists from UPenn, CMU, UNSW and UC Berkeley. **You can use it as a grammar checker before any further changes to your writing.** Better experience compared to a free [Grammarly](https://www.grammarly.com/) account. **However, you need to be careful about the changes it makes, such tool is just a machine anyway and sometimes it might misunderstand what you want to say.**
+* [**Grammarly**](https://www.grammarly.com/): Get good writing experience in browsers with Grammarly’s AI-powered writing assistant.
+Free account is good enough for daily usage. **Note that you need to be careful about the changes it makes, such tool is just a machine anyway and sometimes it might misunderstand what you want to say.**
 * [**Turnitin**](https://www.turnitin.com/): After you finish your manuscript, it is time to check plagiarism.
 Turnitin is the most widely used plagiarism checker around the world.

 ## Screenshot, Video Recording and Editing